389ds/389ds.github.io/docs/389ds/design/cli-guide.md

 ### Visibility

-By inspecting the interface, the controls that can be used should be obvious If a task requires a series of steps, then they should flow in the interface so that each step visibly leads to the next.
+By inspecting the interface, the controls that can be used should be obvious.
+If a task requires a series of steps, then they should flow in the interface so that each step visibly leads to the next.
 Controls should be easy to find and inspect.